2017 FALL ARCHITECTURAL TOUR

 Save the date for our annual Fall Architectural Tour and join us for a decade by decade look at Frank Welch’s body of residential projects in Dallas.
-The timeline will take us from the 1960s up to Welch’s contemporary projects that were completed before his passing in June.
-Our tour line up kicks off with the 1990 Shaw House on Meadowbrook Drive, and we will continue to add homes and details on a regular basis.
-We assure a distinctive line up of the best Frank Welch designed homes and you will not want miss this opportunity!
+The timeline will take us from the 1960s up to Welch’s contemporary projects which were completed before his passing in June.
+You do not want to miss this once in a lifetime opportunity to experience the evolution of Welch’s style and tour his best designs in Dallas.

 The day will begin at the Welch designed Cook Gymnasium at the Lamplighter School with morning refreshments and an architectural symposium.
-The discussion, moderated by Mark Lamster, Dallas Morning News Architecture Critic, will chronicle the development of Welch’s style in Dallas.
+The discussion, moderated by Dallas Morning News Architecture Critic Mark Lamster will chronicle the development of Welch’s style in Dallas.
 The panel includes architects Mark Gunderson and Scott Marek, long time colleagues of Welch’s, as well as John Hardy who constructed many of Welch’s Texas projects including three of this years tour homes.
 The Lamplighter School is located at 11611 Inwood Road.

-Check in begins at 8:30 a.m. for refreshments and the symposium.
-The symposium starts at 9 a.m., and tour houses are open 10 a.m. to 2 p.m.
+Home tour check in starts at 8:30 a.m. for refreshments and the symposium.
+The symposium begins at 9 a.m., and tour houses are open 10 a.m. to 2 p.m.
 Attendees are REQUIRED to check in at the Lamplighter School.
 Reservations are required and non-refundable.

 An optional tour of the 1966 O’Neil Ford designed Lamplighter School will run 8:15 to 8:45 a.m.
 Please indicate your interest when you make your reservation.

-The general tour includes th symposium and five distinctive houses.
+The general tour includes the symposium and six distinctive houses.

 $40 for current Preservation Dallas members